welchbj/tt/README.rst

 ===========

-The tt development pipeline was built with all major OSes in mind, and all command line instructions should be identical not matter what terminal or cmd prompt you're using.
+The tt development pipeline was built with all major OSes in mind, and all command line instructions should be identical no matter what terminal or cmd prompt you're using.
 All common development tasks should have a corresponding make target (either in make.bat or the Makefile).
 If you can't find a target that you find yourself needing frequently, please feel free to add it!
-Please note, though, that the two "make" files are meant to be functionally equivalent, so don't change one without updating the other.
+Please note, though, that the two "make" files are meant to be functionally equivalent, so please don't change one without updating the other.

 It is recommended that all development is done in a `virtualenv`_. `virtualenvwrapper`_ is super helpful, too.